Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 Edit ISTD Amounts

-Edit ISTD Amounts dialog allows to set the ISTD Amounts for all internal standards used in particular chromatogram.
-It is also accessible from the Single Analysis dialog and amounts can be entered from the Sequence window (settings in the ISTD1 Amount - ISTD10 Amount columns, only ISTD1 Amount column is displayed by default).
-Enter the parameters in units used in the calibration file (Units - Compound parameter in the Calibration Options dialog).
-The implicit value is 0.
-If the same amount of the internal standard is used in all used calibration standards and unknown samples, this amount need not be entered and can be left at 0 in both calibration and chromatograms (sequence).
+The Edit ISTD Amounts dialog allows you to set the internal standard (ISTD) amounts for all ISTDs used in a chromatogram.
+It can be accessed from the Single Analysis dialog, and values can also be entered in the Sequence window (in the ISTD1 Amount – ISTD10 Amount columns, with only ISTD1 Amount displayed by default).
+Enter values in the same units as used in the calibration file.

 Chromatogram - Calculation - ISTD settings